Design¶

 The following diagram shows how data flows between an application built on top

-and a remote endpoint.
+of websockets and a remote endpoint.
 It applies regardless of which side

 is the server or the client.